 We grow 5 acres of Certified Organic vegetables for our Farm Store, CSA shares, farmers’ markets, and wholesale accounts.
 Our vegetables are delivered to local restaurants through Three River Farmers Alliance, a farmer-owned local food distribution business we co-founded with Meadow’s Mirth and Heron Pond Farm in 2014.

 The Stout Oak Farm Store is open from May to October, stocked with our own

 organic vegetables and seedlings, as well as many products from other local farms.

 Our Farming Practices

 In a world with too many toxic chemicals, we have made a commitment to manage our land with 100% organic methods.
 This means we never use herbicides, synthetic fertilizers, or synthetic pesticides on our farm.
 We build organic matter and fertility in our soil through cover cropping, compost, and organic soil amendments.
 All of our microgreens and seedlings are grown in organic potting soil from Vermont Compost Company.
-We choose not to use any plastic mulch, in the interest of avoiding the overuse of plastic on our farm.
+We choose to mulch with straw instead of black plastic mulch, in the interest of limiting the use of plastic on our farm.

 Solar Power on the Farm